Variational Quantum Algorithms: Basic concepts and tools

-{\it Quantum alternating operator ansatz.} The Quantum Alternating Operator Ansatz (QAOA) was originally introduced to obtain approximate solutions for combinatorial optimization problems~\cite{qaoa2014}, and later generalized as a standalone ansatz~\cite{nasaQAOA2019} shown to be computationally universal~\cite{Lloyd_2018} (see Section~\ref{sec:optimization} for a more detailed description of using VQAs for optimization tasks).
-The QAOA can be understood as a Trotterized adiabatic transformation where the order $p$ of the Trotterization determines the precision of the solution.
-The goal of the QAOA is to map an input state $\ket{\psi_0}$, to the ground-state of a given problem Hamiltonian $H_P$ by sequentially applying a problem unitary $e^{-i \gamma_l H_p}$ and a mixer unitary $e^{-i \beta_l H_M}$~\cite{wang2020x}.
-That is, $U(\vec{\gamma},\vec{\beta})=\prod_{l=1}^p e^{-i \beta_l H_M}e^{-i \gamma_l H_P}$, where $\vec{\theta}=(\vec{\gamma},\vec{\beta})$.
-Note that this ansatz is naturally of the form~\eqref{eq:general-ansatz-chain}, although decomposing these unitaries into native gates may result in a lengthy circuit due to many-body terms in $H_C$ as well as limited device connectivity.
-One of the strengths of QAOA is the fact that the feasible subspace for certain problems is smaller than the full Hilbert space, and this restriction may result in a better-performing algorithm.
+The Quantum Approximate Optimization Algorithm (QAOA) was originally introduced to obtain approximate solutions for combinatorial optimization problems~\cite{qaoa2014}.
+The ansatz used in QAOA involves an alternating structure and is often called the quantum alternating operator ansatz~\cite{nasaQAOA2019}, sharing the same acronym as the algorithm (although we will use QAOA to refer to the algorithm in this Review).
+This ansatz was first shown to be computationally universal for certain Hamiltonians in Ref.~\cite{Lloyd_2018}, with the proof of its universality being generalized in Ref.~\cite{morales2020universality} for families of ansatzes defined by sets of graphs and hyper-graphs.
+The ansatz in QAOA is inspired by a Trotterized adiabatic transformation where the order $p$ of the Trotterization determines the precision of the solution.
+The goal of this ansatz is to map an input state $\ket{\psi_0}$ to the ground-state of a given problem Hamiltonian $H_P$ by sequentially applying a problem unitary $e^{-i \gamma_l H_p}$ and a mixer unitary $e^{-i \beta_l H_M}$, where $H_M$ is a Hermitian operator known as the mixing Hamiltonian Ref.~\cite{wang2020x}.
+Specifically, the ansatz takes the form $U(\vec{\gamma},\vec{\beta})=\prod_{l=1}^p e^{-i \beta_l H_M}e^{-i \gamma_l H_P}$, where $\vec{\theta}=(\vec{\gamma},\vec{\beta})$.
+This ansatz is naturally of the form in Eq.~\eqref{eq:general-ansatz-chain}, although decomposing these unitaries into native gates may result in a lengthy circuit due to many-body terms in $H_P$ and limited device connectivity.
+One of the strengths of this ansatz is the fact that the feasible subspace for certain problems is smaller than the full Hilbert space, and this restriction may result in a better-performing algorithm.